JonathanWilbur/mueller-report/volume1.md

 Acting attorney general's August 2, 2017 memorandum; it has frequently been invoked in public reporting; and it is sometimes referenced in antitrust law, see, e.g., Brooke Group v.
 Brown & Williamson tobacco Corp., 509 U.S. 209, 227 (1993).
-But collusion is not a specific offense or theory of liability found in the U .S.
-Code; nor is it a term of art in federal criminal law.
-To the contrary, even as defined in legal dictionaries, collusion is largely synonymous with conspiracy as that crime is set forth in the general federal conspiracy statute, 18 U .S.C. § 371.
+But collusion is not a specific offense or theory of liability found in the U.S. Code; nor is it a term of art in federal criminal law.
+To the contrary, even as defined in legal dictionaries, collusion is largely synonymous with conspiracy as that crime is set forth in the general federal conspiracy statute, 18 U.S.C. § 371.
 See Black's Law dictionary 321 (10th ed.
 2014) (collusion is "\[a\]n agreement to defraud another or to do or obtain something forbidden by law"); 1 alexander Burrill, A Law dictionary and glossary 311 (1871) ("An agreement between two or more persons to defraud another by the forms of law, or to employ